Oso00Luffy/Oso00Luffy/README.md

 🛠️ About Me:
 ---

-Welcome to the GitHub repository of **[Your Name]**, a [Year] graduate from [Your University] with a degree in [Your Major].
+Welcome to the GitHub repository of **Osama Jaradat**, a 2025 graduate from Tafila Technical University with a degree in Cyber Security.
 Throughout my studies, I excelled academically, gaining expertise in areas like software development, system design, and cybersecurity.
 These skills have equipped me to tackle the rapidly evolving world of IT and technology.

 ### Full-Stack Developer
 As a Full-Stack Developer, I am capable of designing and developing web applications from frontend to backend.
 I work with technologies such as: